How to Export Excel to Markdown in Python

 Can I export to PDF instead?

-No. PDF export is not available in Aspose.Cells FOSS.
+PDF output falls outside the scope of the FOSS edition.
 Use the commercial aspose-cells-python package for PDF output.

 Which input formats can I load and then export to Markdown?